tectrolabs/microrng/README.md

 ### Verify MicroRNG is working

 * Connect MicroRNG device to the target board through provided SPI interface.
-* Verify device connectivity with the following command (you may need to use specific device path):
+* Verify device connectivity with the following command (you may need to use a target board sepecific device path):
 ```
 sudo mcdiag /dev/spidev0.0
 ```